LifeInAnon/es_extended/README.md

 FUSED WITH ESSENTIALMODE

 es_extended has been reported by DCMA for using Essentialmode without their permission and has been compiled all in one.
 (FUCK FIVEM)
+Here I bring you the latest update before being deleted by the DCMA